 The TD Ameritrade 1099 Information Guide can escort investors safely through the numbers and notations of your Consolidated Form 1099.

 Do the letters OID mean anything to you?
 How about DIV, INT, or MISC?
-If your answer was "I've seen those letters on a tax form," congratulations.
-These are among the designations assigned to 1099s you might see as part of a Consolidated Form 1099.
+If you they do, great.
+If not, no worries.
+You’re in the right place.
+These letters are among the designations assigned to 1099s that you might see as part of a Consolidated Form 1099.

 Confused?
 A little overwhelmed, maybe?
-That's understandable; tax forms can be overwhelming for many people.
-But have no fear: the TD Ameritrade 1099 Information Guide can help.
-Our professionals have designed it to help escort you through the numbers and notations of your Consolidated Form 1099.
+That’s understandable; tax forms can be overwhelming for many people.
+That’s why we created the TD Ameritrade 1099 Information Guide.
+We designed it to help escort you through the numbers and notations of your Consolidated Form 1099.

 The Consolidated Form 1099 combines five separate 1099 forms into one.
-It covers reportable income and transactions for the tax year, from interest income to investment expenses, royalties to REMIC.
+It covers reportable income and transactions for the tax year, from interest income to investment expenses, and royalties to real estate mortgage investment conduits (REMIC).
 But all that information packed into one document can be a little intimidating.

 We looked at common questions clients have had about the consolidated 1099 and used them to develop the guide.
 Images from the 1099 illustrate specific examples, including details to explain many different scenarios.

-Reporting requirements for brokerages.
-The information that brokers like TD Ameritrade have to report to the Internal Revenue Service (IRS) can differ from the reporting requirements of individual investors.
-The guide shows you what items and information brokerage firms need to report, to help you understand the numbers reflected on your 1099 form.
+Reporting requirements for brokerages: The information that brokers like TD Ameritrade have to report to the IRS can differ from the reporting requirements of individual investors.
+The guide shows you what items and information brokerage firms need to report to help you understand the numbers reflected on your 1099 form.